Metal-catalyzed σ-bond rearrangement

 The metal ion-catalyzed σ-bond rearrangement is a collection of chemical reactions that occur with highly strained organic compounds are treated with metal ions like Ag^{+}, Rh(I), or Pd(II) based reagents.
 [2+2] ring openings are sometimes observed:

+Some metal-catalyzed rearrangements of cubane.

-These rearrangements proceed via oxidative addition of strained rings.
-Such processes are related to the activation of cyclopropanes by transition metals.
+At least some of these rearrangements proceed via oxidative addition of C-C. Such processes are related to the activation of cyclopropanes by transition metals.